uploadcare/uploadcare-widget/README.md

 [Uploadcare](https://uploadcare.com/?utm_source=github&utm_campaign=uploadcare-widget)
 ecosystem that fully covers your file handling.

-Uploads affect your business performance.
+Uploads affect your web or mobile app performance.
 The widget ensures all of your uploads are fast and hit their target.

 [![NPM version][npm-img]][npm-link] [![Build Status][travis-img]][travis] [![Uploadcare stack on StackShare][stack-img]][stack]